rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 Several engines are supported, enabling different engines to be assigned to different tables within the same database, depending on requirements:

+MyISAM
-MyISAM:: the simplest, but does not support transactions or foreign keys.
+:   the simplest, but does not support transactions or foreign keys.
 It is an indexed sequential engine.
 MyISAM is now deprecated.

+InnoDB
-InnoDB:: manages table integrity (foreign keys and transactions), but takes up more disk space.
+:   manages table integrity (foreign keys and transactions), but takes up more disk space.
 This has been the default engine since MySQL version 5.6.
 It is a transactional engine.

+Memory
-Memory:: tables are stored in memory.
+:   tables are stored in memory.

+Archive
-Archive:: data compression on insertion saves disk space, but slows down search queries (cold data).
+:   data compression on insertion saves disk space, but slows down search queries (cold data).

 ...